n4xwe/Raspberry-Pi-Scripts/README.md

 WSJT-X by Joe Taylor, K1JT, and currently supported by a group of very talented developers is weak signal software that includes, among other programs, FT8, FT4, JT8 and WSPR.
 The script also compiles the most recent version of the Hamlib library for integrated rig control,  Script runtime on a Raspberry Pi 4 is 20 minutes.

 Fldigi by Dave Freese, W1HKJ and others is a digital mode console with integrated Hamlib rig control.
 This console handles a multitude of digital modes including PSK-31, WeatherFax, Hellschreiber and CW.
 The script installs Hamlib 4.5.5, fldigi 4.2.03, rigctl 2.0.05 and flwkeyer 1.2.3.
 Script runtime on a Raspberry Pi 5 is approximately 20 minutes.

-FreeDV, by David Witten, KDØEAG, and David Rowe, VK5DGR and ably maintained by Mooneer Salem, K6AQ, is a GUI client for Digital Voice.
-This script incorporates Codec2 and LPCNet neural network software.
-Because of limitations in the Raspberrry Pi CPU the Digital Voice 2020 mode is not supported.
-The script runtime on a Raspberry Pi 4 is approximately 10 minutes.

 Dream is an AM/DRM software receiver written in C++ and Qt.
 Script runtime on a Raspberry Pi 4 is approximately 20 minutes.
 The script for compiling Dream is currently a Work in Progress